Murder of Kamarie Holland: Arrest and charges

 Williams was also a suspect behind the alleged killing of his one-month-old daughter, Naudia Trenice Williams.
 The killing reportedly took place in January 2005 in North Pole, Alaska.
-During the original investigations, the North Pole Police Department found blunt force injuries but later ruled the manner of death as "undetermined", due to insufficient evidence and Williams's refusal to attend polygraph tests and police interviews.
-After his arrest for Holland's murder, the investigations in Naudia's death reopened and hence, Williams was charged with second-degree murder, and a Fairbanks grand jury formally indicted Williams for killing Naudia in December 2022.
-In relation to the case, police investigators and prosecutors from Russell County travelled to Alaska in July 2022 to provide assistance to the Alaska authorities in the investigation of Naudia's killing.
+During the original investigations, the North Pole Police Department found blunt force injuries but later ruled the manner of death as "undetermined" due to insufficient evidence and Williams's refusal to attend polygraph tests and police interviews.
+After his arrest for Holland's murder, the investigations in Naudia's death reopened, and hence, Williams was charged with second-degree murder; a Fairbanks grand jury formally indicted Williams for killing Naudia in December 2022.
+In relation to the case, police investigators and prosecutors from Russell County traveled to Alaska in July 2022 to assist Alaska authorities in the investigation of Naudia's killing.

-On October 26, 2022, Williams was once again arraigned in court on fresh sexual abuse charges, which consisted of rape, sodomy, and sexual abuse of a child under the age of six, after Williams was found to be involved in another sexual assault case that occurred in an undisclosed year.
+On October 26, 2022, Williams was once again arraigned in court on fresh sexual abuse charges, which consisted of rape, sodomy, and sexual abuse of a child under the age of six, after Williams was found to be involved in another sexual assault case that had occurred in an undisclosed year.

-Before his trial was set to commence, Williams filed a motion in December 2022, seeking to be removed from suicide watch, which he had experienced for nearly ten months after the prison authorities deemed that his behaviour was suicidal from the onlook (including one instance where Williams tried to hang himself with some cloth), and it thus prompted them to place him under a modified form of suicide watch.
-A Russell County judge rejected his request.
+Before his trial was set to commence, Williams filed a motion in December 2022, seeking to be removed from suicide watch, which he had experienced for nearly 10 months after prison authorities deemed that his behavior was suicidal from the outset (including one instance wherein Williams had tried to hang himself with some cloth), and it thus prompted them to place him under a modified form of suicide watch.
+A Russell County judge rejected Williams's request.

 Conviction of Kristy Siple

-On March 13, 2024, Kristy Siple pleaded guilty to sex trafficking, and faced a potential sentence of up to 20 years in prison for the charges she admitted to.
+On March 13, 2024, Kristy Siple pleaded guilty to sex trafficking and faced a potential sentence of up to 20 years in prison for the charges she admitted to.
 Before making her plea agreement, the prosecution decided to drop the murder charge against Siple, which allowed her to no longer face the death penalty for murdering her daughter.

 On July 18, 2024, Siple was sentenced to 20 years' imprisonment and a $10,000 fine.
 Siple, whose sentence was backdated to the starting date of her pre-trial imprisonment, was also required to register as a sex offender after her future release.
-Siple was additionally told to pay $100 to the Alabama Crime Victim's Compensation Commission.
+Siple was additionally told to pay $100 to the Alabama Crime Victims Compensation Commission.